Sharpbelly

 The bulk of its diet includes zooplankton, insects, crustaceans, algae, and detritus.
-It is of minor commercial importance, primarily in China, where it is canned.
+It is of minor commercial importance, primarily in mainland China, where it is canned.
 In Hong Kong, it is not favored as a table fish because the flesh is unpalatable and very bony.

 Parasites

 As most fish species, the sharpbelly harbours several species of parasites.
 One of them is Paradiplozoon hemiculteri, a monogenean living on the gills.
 This species is special in that the two hermaphroditic members of the couple are united for life.